How do you see the scaling of logic devices evolving in the coming years?

 To learn more about imec’s presence at the 2021 VLSI Symposia, check out our program.

-Naoto Horiguchi is a director of the logic CMOS scaling program in imec, Leuven, Belgium.
-He started his carrier in semiconductor device R&D in Fujitsu Laboratories Ltd. in 1992.
-In 1992-1999, he was engaged in device development by using semiconductor nanostructures in Fujitsu laboratories Ltd. and University of California, Santa Barbara.
-In 2000 to 2006, he was engaged in 90-45nm CMOS technology development in Fujitsu Ltd. as a lead integration engineer.
-From 2006, he is with imec, Leuven, Belgium, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities and research institutes.
-His current focus is CMOS device scaling down to 2nm technology node and beyond.
+Naoto Horiguchi is the logic CMOS scaling program director at imec in Leuven, Belgium.
+He obtained a degree in Applied Physics in 1992 from the Tokyo University, Japan.
+He has been with imec since 2006, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities, and research institutes.
+His current focus is CMOS device scaling down to 1nm technology node and beyond.

 Zsolt Tokei is imec fellow, program director nano-interconnects at imec.
 He joined imec in 1999 and since then held various technical positions in the organization.
 First as a process engineer and researcher in the field of copper low-k interconnects, then he headed the metal section.
 Later he became principal scientist, and program director nano-interconnects.
 He earned a M.S.
 (1994) in physics from the University Kossuth in Debrecen, Hungary.
 In the framework of a co-directed thesis between the Hungarian University Kossuth and the French University Aix Marseille-III, he obtained his PhD (1997) in physics and materials science.
 In 1998 he started working at the Max-Planck Institute of Düsseldorf, Germany, as a post-doctorate researcher.
 Joining imec, he continued working on a range of interconnect issues including scaling, metallization, electrical characterization, module integration, reliability and system aspects.